 At first, our gyroscope is not calibrated.
-We use other ‘rational’ instruments to make our decisions like expectations of others; external rewards like status, fame and money; or fear of failure and scarcity.
+So we use other ‘rational’ instruments to make our decisions like expectations of others; external rewards like status, fame and money; or fear of failure and scarcity.

 Warning: rational instruments can seem very logical, reasonable tools when making decisions.

-Our gyroscope is made up of a few parts: our emotions, our intuition and our desires and curiosities.
+Our gyroscope is made up of a few parts: our emotions, intuition, desires and curiosities.
 When we start relying on these instead of others to make our decisions, the re-corrections become faster and easier.
 Sooner or later, we find ourselves orbiting around our purpose like it’s what we were always meant to do.
-Now, we are also guided by the gravity of our purpose, grounding our life.
+Eventually, the gravity of our purpose grounds our life.

 All of our gyroscope tools are clues.
 Let’s have a loser look at each one and then see how they work together.

 Our emotions are great indicators.
 When we make decisions based on other instruments, for example expectations of others, we find ourselves off our own creative path.
 This often leads to feeling unfulfilled, frustrated even angry because we’re living in alignment with someone else’s values instead of our own.
 These emotions are clues to tell us we’re off track.